Vietnam country brief

 Vietnam and Australia introduced a program of technical cooperation on human rights in 2006.
 The program, administered by the Australian Human Rights Commission and funded by the Australian Government, provides opportunities to foster practical cooperation between institutions with human rights responsibilities and expertise.
 Australia has also funded programs in Vietnam under the Human Rights Grants Scheme.

-Australia also raises human rights at senior levels with the Vietnamese government, at appropriate opportunities.
+Australia also raises human rights at senior levels, including at ministerial-level, with the Vietnamese government at appropriate opportunities.

 Australia plays a constructive role at the UN Human Rights Council, including through the Universal Periodic Review (UPR) process.
 The UPR provides a forum for constructive discussion of human rights situations in all UN member states, including Vietnam, and identifies practical steps to address specific human rights concerns.